 A ‘green’ environment is also one that is human-centric, one that promotes well-being, one where the pedestrian - not the car - is king.
 To that end, we wanted to make La Baraquette a car-free space, to reduce noise, air pollution and stress levels for anyone walking around the estate.
 A massive underground car park allows owners and guests to park close to their property, while clearing the estate of vehicles.
-To help you get around, our Waterfront Villas offer an electric Citroën Méhari (a superbly-retro throwback to 1968) as part of the furniture package and at our concierge, you'll be able to rent electric ‘eBikes’ and electric cars.
+To help you get around, we will be offering open-top electric Citroën Méhari (a superbly-retro throwback to 1968) and 'eBikes' for rent at our Concierge.

 A good neighbour

 Beyond La Baraquette, we’re working closely with Marseillan’s town council and environmental agencies responsible for the care of the Thau Lagoon.
 Far cleaner than normal sea water (oysters require super-clean water), the lagoon is highly regulated to ensure it remains a thriving habitat not just for oysters, but also for fish, shellfish, flamingos, herons and other many other species.
 La Baraquette will be built in a way that promotes the lagoon’s natural life cycles, and we’ll also be subsidising various environmental projects in the area to offset any of the negative effects of tourism beyond the estate.